Skip to content

 Defects in a new-build home

-We’re also responsible for repairing any defects or “snags” if you're a social housing tenant living in a new-build home: eg doors that stick or don’t close properly.
+We’re also responsible for repairing any defects or “snags” if you're a social housing tenant living in a new-build home, such as doors that stick or don’t close properly.

 What you're responsible for...

-You’re responsible for interior decoration, looking after your garden and any goods you bring into your home.
-This means you have to look after things like:
+You’re responsible for interior decoration, looking after your garden, and maintaining any goods you bring into your home.
+This means you have to look after things such as:

 • door handles and locks